 You should only self-certify as a high-net worth individual if at least one of the following applies:

-- you had, during the financial year immediately preceding the date you self-certify, an annual income to the value of £100,000 or more;
+- You had, during the financial year immediately preceding the date you self-certify, an annual income to the value of £100,000 or more;

-- you held, throughout the financial year immediately preceding the date you self-certify, net assets to the value of £250,000 or more (excluding certain types of assets).
+- You held, throughout the financial year immediately preceding the date you self-certify, net assets to the value of £250,000 or more (excluding certain types of assets).

 - You will also have to acknowledge that you have given up certain rights.

-Normally the self-certification forms have a section where you say you understand that you can receive financial promotions that may not have been approved by the FCA and that you know you can lose property / money from such investments.
+Normally the self-certification forms have a section where you say you understand that you can receive financial promotions that may not have been approved by the FCA and that you know you can lose property/money from such investments.

-We also wish to point out that companies or individuals seeking investment through the Dorset Business Angels must ensure that the information presented to potential investors is neither inaccurate or misleading.
+We also wish to point out that companies or individuals seeking investment through the Dorset Business Angels Network Limited must ensure that the information presented to potential investors is neither inaccurate or misleading.
 They are, accordingly, similarly advised to seek guidance from someone authorised under the Act.